 The process of setting a total compensation strategy requires a deep understanding of economics, finance, and HR because all these factors highly influence employee attraction and turnover rates.

-The need for compensation planning in HRM
+The need for developing a total compensation strategy

 1) Organize the job descriptions

 Job description or JD is a “written document of responsibilities an employee is liable to perform on his job”.
 The nature of each job lays down the foundation for the job descriptions.
 Two organizations, operating in the same industry might have the same JDs for a particular job but under different job designations.
 One organization might call a job title “level two officer” performing the same job responsibilities as the other organization calling a job title “level three officer”.
 Therefore, the nature of jobs decides their JDs, not the designations.
 This is because the tasks and activities required to perform any job define its job description.
 This leads to compensating people on the basis of what they perform at their jobs.
 Thus, this approach to devising the total compensation strategies aims to compensate employees on the basis of their competencies and their job tasks.

 Identify the KSAs